 Sustainability has become a popular term in fashion, but many brands fail to live up to their eco-friendly claims.
 This practice, known as "greenwashing," involves promoting sustainability for marketing purposes without making meaningful changes.
 Some brands highlight recycled fabrics or "sustainable" materials while continuing mass production and wasteful practices.

-When shopping for “sustainable,” “green,” or “environmentally friendly” items, ask yourself: Are these pieces really making a difference or are they simply following a trend?
+When shopping for “sustainable,” “green,” or “environmentally friendly” items, ask yourself: Are these pieces really making a difference, or are they simply following a trend?

 Did you know that some recycled fabrics can be harmful to your health due to the chemicals and processes used in their production?
 Don't just buy a label—do your research.